Machu Picchu, Cusco, and the Sacred Valley

 Thursday, July 14, 2022

 After an early breakfast, experience the wonder of a quiet morning at Machu Picchu, imagining the sanctuary as it was centuries ago.
 Today, have a more in-depth look at this amazing place and its surroundings.
 Adventurers are welcome to hike the surrounding trails to other discoveries.
-Ascend to the Sun Gate, or, with advance reservations, hike more challenging paths, such as Huayna Picchu or Machu Picchu Mountain.
+With advanced reservations, ascend to the Sun Gate or hike more challenging paths, such as Huayna Picchu or Machu Picchu Mountain.
 Each option offers excellent views of the sanctuary and panoramic vistas.
 You may also choose to enjoy the sanctuary at your own pace.

 Pause for lunch before returning to the Ollanta Station to begin the return to Cusco.